Other Common Names

 The silk of the web usually has a golden color which is visible to the naked eye.

 Predominantly southeastern US.
-Florida, Gulf States, north to North Carolina, south to Central and South America as far as Argentina.
+Florida, Gulf States, north to Virginia, south to Central and South America as far as Argentina.

 The female builds a large orbweb which can span several feet, most often seen (or walked into by unsuspecting hikers) 2 to 8 feet from the ground, but can be much higher (at least one has been known to spin her web at the top corner of a structure 65 feet from the ground, they are also reported to spin at the top of utility poles).
 Beside the main web may be one or more barrier webs which protect her from predators.
 One or more small males may be found sitting in the female's web.